By Madeline Bocaro ©

 My favorite first album track is Alice Cooper’s bombastic ‘Hello Hurray’ on Billion Dollar Babies in 1973.
 Let the show begin!

-‘Hello Hooray’ (written by Rolf Kempf) was sung by Judy Collins live and on her 1968 album Who Knows Where the Time Goes. written by Rolf Kempf.
-Alice has adapted it with different lyrics and different spelling of the title.
+‘Hello Hooray’ (written by Rolf Kempf) was sung by Judy Collins live and on her 1968 album Who Knows Where the Time Goes.
+Alice Cooper has adapted it with different lyrics and different spelling of the title.

 ‘Ready as this audience’ that’s coming here to dream / loving every second, every movement, every scream”